eAybars/nginx/examples/k8s/ingress/README.md

   name: my-existing-ingress
 spec:
   rules:
-  - host: example.com # your actual domain name is written insted
+  - host: example.com # your actual domain name is written instead
     http:
       paths:
       - path: /.well-known # this part is required for ssl certificate generation and must be a permanent part of your ingress definition